longndt/react-course/lesson1-fundamentals-setup/readme.md

 - Easier to understand and debug

 **Component-Based:**
-- UI split into independent, reusable pieces
+- UI built from independent pieces called components
-- Each component manages its own logic
+- Each component is like a JavaScript function
-- Compose complex UIs from simple components
+- Components can be reused (details in Lesson 2)

 **Virtual DOM:**
 - React creates an in-memory representation of the DOM